Below is an alphabetical listing of summer opportunities for high school students. Click on each title for more information.

 University of Alabama

 UA Early College allows high school students to take college courses over the summer.
 Students will live in a residence hall on campus, take two classes with other college students, participate in fun and engaging social activities, and meet other UAEC students from across the country.
-The deadline to apply for Summer I Term (May 29-June 28) is May 11 and for the Summer II Term (July 5 - August 3) is June 18.

 University of Wisconsin-Madison College of Engineering